The most common domestic violence crimes we encountered in San Diego County include:

-What happens after an arrest in San Diego, Orange County, and LA?
+What happens after an arrest in San Diego County?

 - The defendant is taken to the police station or the county jail where he or she is booked in and processed.

 - The bail is set.
 The bail varies, depending if the domestic violence was charged as a misdemeanor or as a felony.

 - A domestic violence case might start as a misdemeanor.

 - However, it can quickly change into a felony.
 For example, if the police find that an attempt to injure existed, they will charge the abuser with felony.

 Generally, if there is no injury or contact, a misdemeanor will be charged.
 Please do not mistake this as legal advice...